emberjs/rfcs/text/0000-add-equality-operators.md

 ## How we teach this

-The introduction of these helpers does not impact the current mental model for Ember applications.
+While the introduction of these helpers doesn't introduce new concepts, as helpers like these could be written and in fact were written for a long time, it might affect slightly how we frame some concepts in the guides.

+Previously users were encouraged to put computed properties in the javascript file of the components, even for the most simple tasks like negating a comparing two values using `computed.eq`.

+With the addition of these helpers users don't have to resort to computed properties for simple operations, which sometimes forced users to create javascript files for what could have been template-only components.

-In addition to API and Guides documentation with illustrative examples of usage of the various helpers.
+In addition to documenting the new helpers in the API docs, the Guides should be updated to favour the usage of helpers over computed properties where it makes more sense, adding illustrative examples and stressing out where the definition of truthiness of handlebars differs from the one of Javascript.

 ## Drawbacks